 Migraines have always been difficult to study since the onset of a headache is unpredictable.

-But researchers can replicate a short-lived migraine in study participants at will by inducing brain freeze.
+But now, researchers can replicate a short-lived migraine in study participants on demand by inducing brain freeze.

-Scientific studies support what you probably already know, that you can largely avoid brain freeze by eating frozen food s-l-o-w-l-y.
-(8)
+Scientific studies support what you probably already know, that you can largely avoid brain freeze by eating or drinking extremely cold foods s-l-o-o-o-w-l-y.

-If you use a straw, aim it towards the front or side of your mouth, not directly onto your palate.
+If you use a straw, aim it towards the front or side of your mouth, rather than the roof of your mouth.

-Next time you get a “cranium cramp,” try one of these methods to stop it in its tracks.
+The next time you get a cold headache, try one of these methods to stop it in its tracks.

 - Spit out the offending food.
-Not very attractive but neither is your scrunched up brain freeze face.
+This is not very attractive, but neither is your scrunched-up brain freeze face!

 - Press your tongue against the roof of your mouth.
 The heat and pressure are sometimes enough to stop the pain.